e-elikem/dbt_fundamentals/README.md

-# dbt_fundamentals
+# Build Data Models With dbt

 A learning project demonstrating **dbt (data build tool)** fundamentals with a sample Jaffle Shop data warehouse project.
+The starter project developed by [dbt-learn-group-traing](https://github.com/dbt-labs/dbt-learn-group-training.git) was used.

 ## 📋 Overview